WalletWasabi/WasabiDoc/docs/BitcoinPrivacy.md

 _**UTXOs are not fungible**_

 Each UTXO is a unique snow flake with a public transaction history.
-For example, when Alice sends a coin to Bob, than Bob does not just have any random UTXO, but he has specifically the coin that Alice has sent him.
+For example, when Alice sends a coin to Bob, then Bob does not just have any random UTXO, but he has specifically the coin that Alice has sent him.
 When Bob sends this coin to Charlie, than Charlie can look back two hops to see the transaction from Alice to Bob.
 If Bob does not want Charlie to know that the transaction between Alice and Bob happened, then Bob needs to send Charlie a different coin.

 Further, when Alice has one non-private coin and one private coin, and she selects both of them as the input of one transaction, then it might be clear that the previously private coin also belongs to Alice.
 This means that coin consolidation can lead to an overall decrease of privacy, especially when using a automatic coin selection algorithm.